 I am new to aromatherapy and since I have migraines I have been very wary of it due to scent sensitivity and exactly that as a migraine trigger.
-But I have been equally curious about it as well since it seems like it could be very soothing and a great complementary treatment to try.
+But I have been equally curious about it as well since it seems like it could be very soothing and a great complimentary treatment to try.
 I am all for adding different complementary treatments to my treatment plan.
-And scents as we know go directly to their own spot in the brain.
+And scents, as we know, go directly to their own spot in the brain.
 They can ignite specific memories.
 It makes sense they can affect mood and be relaxing.
 But also I am very new to the process.
-So I had to dig around one of my go to sites to look for some helpful migraine essential oils to give me a start.
+So I had to dig around one of my go-to sites to look for some helpful migraine essential oils to give me a start.

 What I loved about it:

 - Totally aesthetically pleasing to me: The dark wood based combined with the hand-blown glass is perfect.
 Add in the mood lighting and this is wonderful to have around my house.
 The light is rather soothing in the dark.
 It just so happens I am a dark wood sort of gal.
 Any sort of wood on the darker spectrum is aesthetically pleasing to me.
 I was pleased with the look.
 I checked out their other models and this is my favorite.
 But they do have light wood ones as well and different decorate pieces.

 - I like the fact you are using pure essential oils with no water.
 And I like how the system of pressurized air to produce the flow of essential oils isn’t giving an overpowering scent.
 It is just right.
 You can adjust the amount but I found it perfect at the lowest setting in my living room, to be honest.